You have the right to up to 52 weeks' maternity leave if you're having a baby and are legally classed as an employee.

 If you work through an agency, you need to tell them the dates you’ll be off.
 You might be entitled to maternity pay for this time off.

-Find out more about your employment rights.
+Find out more about:

-Dismissal during pregnancy or maternity
+Dismissal because of pregnancy or maternity

-You’re protected by law against unfair treatment and dismissal if it's because of your pregnancy and maternity, no matter how long you’ve worked for your employer.
+You're protected by law against unfair treatment and dismissal if it's because of your pregnancy and maternity, no matter how long you've worked for your employer.
+If you think you're being treated unfairly because of pregnancy or maternity, you should raise the issue with your employer.

-This means if you're dismissed while pregnant or on maternity leave, your employer must put the reason for your dismissal in writing.
+If you're dismissed while pregnant or on maternity leave, your employer must put the reason for your dismissal in writing.

-If your dismissal can be linked to your pregnancy or maternity, you could claim unfair dismissal and discrimination at an employment tribunal.
-It’s usually best to raise the issue with your employer.
+If your dismissal can be linked to your pregnancy or maternity, you could make a claim to an employment tribunal for unfair dismissal and discrimination.